szczyglis-dev/py-gpt/README.md

 **Command to execute:** `echo "OK.
 Email sent: {quote}"`

-At next, enable the `Execute commands` option and enable the plugin.
+At next, enable the `+ Tools` option and enable the plugin.

 Ask GPT in Chat mode: